KenKundert/emborg/doc/index.rst

     emborg extract home/seven/bin/vu

-extracts a file from the most recent archive.
+extracts a file or directory from the most recent archive.

 ::